getsentry/snuba-sdk/CONTRIBUTING.rst

 hood to release new versions.

 1. Run the `releases` workflow in Github and input the new version you want to release
-2. This creates a PR in the `publish <https://github.com/getsentry/publish>`_ repo
+2. This creates a PR in the `publish <https://github.com/getsentry/publish>`_ repo, under the issues tab
-3. That PR needs to have the `accepted` label added to it
+3. Wait for the PR to have the `accepted` label added to it (this should be done automatically)
-4. Once that's done, the new library should be added automatically to the `pypi <https://github.com/getsentry/pypi>`_ repo
+4. Once that's done, the new library should be added automatically to the `pypi <https://github.com/getsentry/pypi>`_ repo.
+It's possible that this step can take a while.
+Feel free to check on https://github.com/getsentry/pypi/pulls

 After this the release should be available for Sentry and also external sources.